is-a-dev/docs/src/guides/dbh.md

 icon: /media/dbh.png
 ---

+!!!danger
+This hosting service has changed a lot in recent times, so this guide may not be up to date with the current system the hosting provider has.
+!!!

 # Setting up DanBot Hosting with an is-a.dev subdomain

 This guide will walk you through the process of setting up a DanBot Hosting website and pointing your is-a.dev subdomain to it.